Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 ## How do we do aggregations?

-The aggregations/calculations of the market evalutation points stored in the delta lake are done by databricks jobs containing python code utilizing [pyspark](https://databricks.com/glossary/pyspark).
+The aggregations/calculations of the market evaluation points stored in the delta lake are done by databricks jobs containing python code utilizing [pyspark](https://databricks.com/glossary/pyspark).

 ### Coordinator function